tolstenev/utils_cat_grep/README.md

 Bonus assignment for extra points.
 You need to develop the grep utility:
 - Support of all flags, including: -h, -s, -f, -o
 - Only pcre or regex libraries can be used for regular expressions
 - The source, header and make files must be placed in the src/grep/ directory
 - The resulting executable file must be placed in the directory src/grep/ and named s21_grep

+## Part 4.
+Bonus.
+Implementation of grep utility flag combinations

+Bonus assignment for extra points.
+You need to develop the grep utility:
+- Support of all flags, including their combinations
+- Only pcre or regex libraries can be used for regular expressions
+- The source, header and make files must be placed in the src/grep/ directory
+- The resulting executable file must be placed in the directory src/grep/ and named s21_grep